iawall/CS325_Q3/README.md

-Quiz 3 repository
+# Quiz 3 repository
-The program outputs the sum and factor of a number
+## This program outputs the sum and factor of a number